🧬

 Official measurements, coat, and temperament

-• Coat: Short, dense, and glossy; colors include white with orange or chestnut patches.
+• Coat: Short, dense, and glossy, with colors ranging from white with orange or amber patches to roan-chestnut.

 Breed Trivia